 On December 14, 2018, a Texas Federal District Court declared the Legislation to be unconstitutional in its entirety.
 The Court concluded that the Individual Mandate is no longer permissible under Congress's taxing power as a result of the Tax Cut and Jobs Act of 2017 ("TCJA") reducing the Individual Mandate's tax to \$0 (i.e., it no longer produces revenue, which is an essential feature of a tax), rendering the Legislation unconstitutional.
 The court also held that because the individual mandate is "essential" to the Legislation and is inseverable from the rest of the law, the entire Legislation is unconstitutional.
 Because the court issued a declaratory judgment and did not enjoin the law, the Legislation remains in place pending its appeal.
-The District Court for the Northern District of Texas ruling was appealed to the U.S. Court of Appeals for the Fifth Circuit.
-On December 18, 2019, the 5th Circuit Court of Appeals' three-judge panel voted 2-1 to strike down the Legislation individual mandate as unconstitutional.
-The 5th Circuit Court also sent the case back to the Texas district court to determine which Legislation provisions should be stricken with the mandate.
-The U.S. Supreme Court heard appeals and ultimately held in California v.
+The case was appealed to the U.S. Supreme Court, which ultimately held in California v.
 Texas that the plaintiffs lacked standing to challenge the Legislation's requirement to obtain minimum essential health insurance coverage, or the individual mandate.
 The Court dismissed the case without specifically ruling on the constitutionality of the Legislation.
-As a result, the Legislation will continue to remain law, in its entirety, likely for the foreseeable future.
+On September 7, 2022, the same Texas Federal District Court judge, in the case of Braidwood Management v.
+Becerra, ruled that the requirement that certain health plans cover services with an "A" or "B" recommendation from the U.S. Preventive Services Task Force without cost sharing violates the Appointments Clause of the U.S. Constitution and that the coverage of certain HIV prevention medication violates the Religious Freedom Restoration Act.
+We are unable to predict the outcome of this litigation or its potential impact at this time.
 While the results of the 2020 elections potentially reduce the risk of the Legislation being eliminated in whole or in part, the continued uncertainties regarding implementation of the Legislation create unpredictability for the strategic and business planning efforts of health care providers, which in itself constitutes a risk.
-If the rates paid or the scope of services covered by government payors a
+If the rates paid or the scope of services covered by government payers are reduced, there could be a material adverse effect on the business, financial position and results of operations of the operators of our hospital facilities, and in turn, ours.